 If you are above the recommended safety levels, then it’s time to get protection.

 Consider physical blockers like radiation protection paint.
 The top of the range of radiation shielding paint has an attenuation level of 36 decibels (dB).
 You can also try radiation shielding fabrics.
 Don’t forget about planting plants with anti radiation properties.

 Ultimately, if you’ve measured and tried to block as much as possible but it’s still too high, you might have to relocate.
 But this is only in extreme circumstances.

-Don’t forget about non-ionizing radiation sources from other electrical equipment, such as EMFs from Wifi routers.
+Don’t forget about non-ionizing radiation sources from other electrical equipment, such as from wifi routers.